w3c/wot-binding-templates/registry-requirements.md

 # Binding Registry Requirements

 Until the editor's draft and the requirements here are ready, this document will contain the requirements for the binding registry.
+Please see <https://github.com/w3c/wot/blob/main/registry-analysis/Readme.md> to see the analysis of the registry mechanism.

 ## Use Case